Arif-Foysal/obsidian/YouTube/Youtube Channel.md

 - [ ] Video Watermark
 - [ ] Outro
 ### Steps to make a video

+#### Step 01: Brainstorm Video Ideas

+==Write down every idea you can posibbly think of==

 1. [[Brainstorming Video Ideas]]

-		Write down every idea you can posibbly think of
-2. Narrow down those ideas to the best ideas.
+1. Narrow down those ideas to the best ideas.
-3. Research
+2. Research
-4. Write Script and Code.
+3. Write Script and Code.

 ### Things to keep in mind
 1. Make your fonts easy to read.
 	Texts should be as big as possible.